Corporate Governance Guidelines

 Board Composition.
 The Board’s goal is to maintain a well-balanced Board membership that combines a variety of experience, backgrounds, and skills to enable the Company to pursue its strategic objectives.
 Experience has shown that it is constructive for the Board to have at least two management directors.
 In addition, it is useful and necessary for the Board to have Brown family members as directors, as collectively the Brown family owns a majority of the voting stock of the Company.
 As with all other directors, Brown family directors should represent the best interests of all stockholders.
 In addition, family directors should evidence a strong interest in Brown-Forman Corporation and its long-range health and prosperity.
 They should be willing and able ambassadors to other family members, helping to ensure that family stockholders understand the Company’s business and strategies.
 While not every family director, nor indeed any director, will have all of the qualities that make an “ideal” director, a director should supplement the existing talent pool within the Board and help make the Board a well-balanced and smoothly functioning body.

 Independence.
-The Board of Directors has determined that Brown-Forman is a “controlled company”, and therefore it is unnecessary to mandate a majority of independent directors.
+The Board has determined that Brown-Forman is a “controlled company”, and therefore it is unnecessary to mandate a majority of independent directors.
 However, the Board and the Company clearly benefit from the presence of independent directors.
 No director will qualify as independent unless the Board affirmatively determines that the director meets the standards of independence established by the New York Stock Exchange (“NYSE”), the U.S. Securities and Exchange Commission and any other applicable governmental or regulatory body.
 The Board reviews annually the independence of each director, taking into consideration the recommendations of the Corporate Governance and Nominating Committee.
 Directors have an affirmative obligation to inform the Board of any material changes in their circumstances or relationships that may impact their designation by the Board as independent.